DHANUSH1323/DHANUSH1323/README.md

 👋 Hi, I'm **Dhanush Babu Ramadoss**
 💻 **Software Engineer | Full Stack Developer**
 🚀 Passionate about building scalable applications and AI/ML integrations.
-🎓 Bachelor's in Computer Science
-🌎 Based in the United States
+🎓 Master's in Computer Science at University at Buffalo 🌎 Based in the United States

 ## 🌐 Socials: